 Looking for a nice photo opportunity?
 Stop by and say hello to Chef Goofy at the Hollywood Backlot.
 Taking a break from toiling away in Goofy’s Kitchen, Disneyland’s only all-day character dining restaurant, he’s looking spiffy in his chef’s outfit and ready to strike a pose.

 Need a musical interlude during your day of epicurean adventures?
 The toe-tapping antics of the Jammin’ Chefs are a must.
 Guest-starring Chip ‘n’ Dale, as well as Clarabelle Cow and Daisy Duck, this playful show channeling your two-year-old self (or your toddler) uses pots and pans to create music, kiddo-style.
-Located just left of the Hyperion marquee, Jammin’ Chefs shows are usually held each hour between 10:30 AM and 4 PM.
+Located just left of the Hyperion marquee, Jammin’ Chefs shows are usually held once per hour between 10:30 AM and 4 PM.

 Go Soarin’ Over California